Taught course

 The course combines substantial marine modules with mechanical engineering options to produce a bespoke skills learning set.
 It capitalises on the demand for highly qualified postgraduates and maintains LJMU’s longstanding reputation for meeting the needs of the maritime industry.

-Studying alongside students from all over the world you will learn about: safety analysis, design engineering, structural analysis, maritime law and insurance, quality systems and alternative energy systems.
+Studying alongside students from all over the world you will learn about: safety analysis, design engineering, structural analysis, maritime law and regulation, quality systems and alternative energy systems.
+Two pathways offer the ability to tailor the degree depending on the preferred industry sector.

 Information for international students